AndBible/docs-wiki/Reading-Plans.md

 The zip compressed folder contains a `mods.d` and a `modules` directory.
 The `mods.d` folder contains the `.conf` file.
 The modules folder contains the `.properties` file, however, the modules directory often has a longer path of folders to the `.properties` file.
 See the `.conf` file "DataPath" property below for an example.

+When you are done preparing the `mods.d` and `modules` folders, select the 2 folders together and compress them into a zip file.
+This is the zip file that needs to be imported to And Bible.

 ### The `.conf` file
 For a sample `.conf` file, please see [this file](https://andbible.github.io/data/andbible/beta/mods.d/NinetyDaysReadingPlan.conf).